KyawKoKoSan/DevOps/use_cases/use_case_07.md

 Failed End Condition
 ========================

-No list is generated, or an error occurs during the retrieval process.
+No list is generated, or an error occurs during the retrieval process the system will show "Failed to get city details" message.

 Primary Actor
 ==================